Rockets kill 2 Israelis; 28 die in Gaza as Israel hits Hamas - WTMJ

 At midday, an airstrike hit a building in central Gaza City, sending terrified residents running into the street, including women and barefoot children.
 The Islamic Jihad militant group confirmed that the strike killed three of its commanders.

-An earlier airstrike struck another high-rise in the city as people were conducting dawn prayers, killing a woman, her 19-year-old disabled son and another man, residents said.
+Another strike hit a high-rise as people were conducting dawn prayers, killing a woman, her 19-year-old disabled son and another man, residents said.
 Health officials confirmed the deaths.

-The Gaza Health Ministry said a total of 28 people, including 10 children and the woman, were killed and 152 people were wounded.
+The Gaza Health Ministry said 28 people, including 10 children and the woman, have been killed and 152 wounded.
 Ashraf al-Kidra, a spokesman for the ministry, said Israel’s “relentless assault” was overwhelming the health care system, which has been struggling with a COVID-19 outbreak.

 The escalation comes at a time of political limbo in Israel.

 One of those rivals is Israel’s defense minister, who is overseeing the Gaza campaign.
-It was not clear whether the toxic political atmosphere is spilling over into military decision-making, though the rival camps have unanimously expressed support for striking Hamas hard.
+It was not clear whether the political atmosphere was spilling over into military decision-making, though the rival camps have unanimously expressed support for striking Hamas hard.

-The support of an Arab-backed party with Islamist roots is key for the anti-Netanyahu bloc’s efforts.
+The support of an Arab-backed party with Islamist roots is key for the anti-Netanyahu bloc.
 But the current tensions might deter the party’s leader, Mansour Abbas, from joining a coalition for now.
 The sides have three more weeks to reach a deal.

-The current round of violence in Jerusalem coincided with the start of the Muslim fasting month of Ramadan in mid-April.
+The current violence in Jerusalem coincided with the start of the Muslim fasting month of Ramadan in mid-April.

 Critics say heavy-handed police measures helped stoke nightly unrest, including a decision to temporarily seal off a popular gathering spot where Palestinian residents would meet after evening prayers.
 Another flashpoint was the east Jerusalem neighborhood of Sheikh Jarrah, where dozens of Palestinians are under threat of eviction by Jewish settlers.